facebookresearch/Geographic_Generalization/README.md

 Here, we use **property** to define a quantifiable measure of the model itself that is not *directly* benefitial.
 For example, a model's disentanglement or equivariance are properties because they are measures of the model itself, and are only meaningful through their impact on downstream tasks.

-Conversely, we use **tasks** to describe a model's downstream behavior - a benefit we're looking for the model to have.
+Conversely, we use **benefits** to describe a model's downstream behavior - a benefit we're looking for the model to have.
 Examples here are fairness, OOD / adversarial robustness, generalization, etc.

 Broadly, the goal is to build an empirical understanding betweeen what we can measure about a vision model in isolation (properties), and the behaviors we're hoping to see when the model interacts with the world.